Heroes-Global/uber-coding-challenge/README.md

 - JavaScript code checked with the JSHint tool.

 ## Back-end

+- Implemented the back-end as a REST service:
+  - Client-server: A uniform interface separates clients from the servers, i.e., the API provided by the server.
+  - Stateless: The server stores no client context.
+  - Cacheable: The server sends a 'cache control' header with every response, and it also caches requests itself.
+  - Layered system: The system is implemented such that no one layer can see past the next, which allows middleware to be added or removed as fitting.
+For example, we may easily introduce a caching layer without it affecting the client.
+  - Uniform interface: All resources are accessed via the URI:
+    `/sfmovies/api/v1.0/movies/` and all results are represented using JSON.

 - Implemented in a test-driven fashion, but not done in the completely rigorous way.